CSHaitao/Awesome-LLMs-as-Judges/README.md

 We will update the repository and our paper.
 Welcome to discuss and contribute!

 # ⚡️ Update
+🔥🔥 News: 2024/12/14: We compiled papers related to LLMs-as-Judges presented at [NeurIPS 2024](NeurIPS.md).

 🔥🔥 News: 2024/12/10: We released the first version of the [full paper](https://arxiv.org/abs/2412.05579).